ShengHuaWu/PointFreeExercises/README.md

-## Exercise on PointFree
+This repo is deprecated for now.
-This repo contains several exercises and practices from [PointFree](https://www.pointfree.co) website.
+Future exercises will be [here](https://github.com/PavloShadov/episode-code-samples)